Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognosis

-The prognosis for women with uterine sarcoma is primarily dependent on the extent of disease at the time of diagnosis.[
+The prognosis for women with uterine sarcoma primarily depends on the extent of disease at the time of diagnosis.[

-The above factors in addition to the following ones correlate with a progression-free interval:[
+These factors, in addition to the following ones, correlate with a progression-free interval:[

-Factors that bear no relationship to the presence or absence of metastases at surgical exploration include the following:
+Factors that bear no relationship to the presence or absence of metastases at surgical exploration include:

-For women with leiomyosarcomas, some investigators consider tumor size to be the most important prognostic factor; women with tumors greater than 5.0 cm in maximum diameter have a poor prognosis.[
+For women with leiomyosarcomas, some investigators consider tumor size to be the most important prognostic factor.
+Women with tumors larger than 5.0 cm in maximum diameter have a poor prognosis.[

 References:

-The most common histological types of uterine sarcomas include the following:
+The most common histological types of uterine sarcomas include:

 References: